Buhari Names Ayo Gbeleyi as FMBN Board Chairman

 Deji Elumoye in Abuja

-According to a statement issued on Friday by Media Adviser to the President, Femi Adesina, Gbeleyi replaced Chief Adewale Adesoji Adeeyo, who passed on recently.
+According to a statement issued yesterday by Media Adviser to the President, Femi Adesina, Gbeleyi replaced Chief Adewale Adesoji Adeeyo, who passed on recently.

 A Chartered Accountant and an Associate of the Chartered Institute of Taxation, Gbeleyi is a well-known financial expert who was once a Commissioner for Finance in Lagos State as well as a player in the aviation sector.